Eight killed in clashes near Yemen Interior Ministry

-Many other people were wounded in what was some of the heaviest fighting in Sanaa since Saleh signed a deal to relinquish power last year after months of protests against his 33-year rule, the source said.
+Many other people were wounded in what was some of the heaviest fighting in the capital since Saleh signed a deal to relinquish power last year after months of protests against his 33-year rule, the source said.

-The showdown highlighted ongoing instability in Yemen five months after Saleh was replaced as president by his deputy under a plan designed to end political upheaval that severely weakened already tenuous government control over parts of the country.
+The showdown highlighted ongoing instability in Yemen five months after Saleh was replaced as president by his deputy under a plan designed to end the political upheaval that severely weakened government control over parts of the country.

-Dozens of tribesmen exchanged fire with security forces early on Tuesday during their second attempt at seizing the ministry in just three days, to demand jobs in the police force.
+Dozens of tribesmen exchanged fire with security forces during their second attempt at seizing the ministry in just three days, to demand jobs in the police force.

-The tribesmen said they had been promised jobs in reward for siding with Saleh during the uprising that eventually unseated him.
+The tribesmen say they were promised jobs in reward for siding with Saleh during the uprising that eventually unseated him.